-The current Leader of the Council is Councillor Gareth Roberts.
+The current Leader of the Council is Councillor Gareth Roberts

-He also plays an informal role in nominating members of his party to sit on the Council’s various Committees.
+The Leader also plays an informal role in nominating members of his party to sit on the Council’s various Committees.
 Membership on the Council’s Committees reflects the balance of political control in the Council.

 The Leader represents the local community in negotiations with local, regional, national and international organisations, and seeks to develop strong relationships with relevant agencies whose activities affect or serve people in Richmond upon Thames.